 #111 - Field

 Neither extremely light nor unnecessarily heavy, it is, in our view, a blade with a rather universal applicability.
 Approximately 40 years old.
 An extraordinarily beautiful as well as high quality blade.
-The iridescent finish (once used by Austrian makers as well) is now a thing of the past.
+The iridescent finish is now a thing of the past.

 Great for exacting work in small fruit culture however, strong little blade to take out a sapling or a blackberry bush.